-- A partner by marriage or civil partnership
+- Thirdly, a partner by marriage or civil partnership can’t be witnesses.

 The Will Signing Process

-Once your will is complete, you must fill in the following information in the presence of two witnesses:
+Once your will is complete, you must fill in the following information in the presence of two witnesses in certain appropriate areas.

-- Ask the witnesses to add their signatures where indicated
+- Ask the witnesses to add their signatures.

-Once the last will and testament has been signed by both the testator and their two witnesses, no alterations should be made to the document.
+Once the last will and testament have signatures from both the testator and their two witnesses, you can’t amend the document.